jamiekim22/PeerPong/README.md

-# 🏓 P2P Pong — Serverless Multiplayer Pong in Your Browser
+# 🏓 PeerPong — Serverless Multiplayer Pong in Your Browser

-Welcome to **P2P Pong** — a blazing-fast, multiplayer Pong game built for the web.
+Welcome to **PeerPong** — a blazing-fast, Peer-to-peer multiplayer Pong game built for the web.
 Play head-to-head with friends in real time, chat as you play, and host or join games with a simple 4-character code.
 No sign-ups, no servers, no database — just pure peer-to-peer fun!

 ---